jan-kreischer/TRUSTED.AI/README.md

 # TRUSTED.AI

 Artificial intelligence (AI) systems are getting more and more relevance as support to human decision-making processes.
 While AI holds the promise of delivering valuable insights into many application scenarios, the broad adoption of AI systems will rely on the ability to trust their decisions.
-This is a tool written in python which allows developers to automatically compute the thrustworithness level for their machine learning models.
+This python application enables developers to automatically compute the thrustworithness level for their machine learning models.
 We support the most common machine learning libraries like TensorFlow, Sklearn and PyTorch.

 ## 1. Time Schedule